Cloaca: Monotremes

 The monotremes (egg-laying mammals) possess a true cloaca.

 Marsupials

-In marsupials (and a few birds), the genital tract is separate from the anus, but a trace of the original cloaca does remain externally.
-This is one of the features of marsupials (and monotremes) that suggest their basal nature, as the amniotes from which mammals evolved possessed a cloaca, and the earliest animals to diverge into the mammalian class would most likely have had this feature, too.
+In marsupials, the genital tract is separate from the anus, but a trace of the original cloaca does remain externally.
+This is one of the features of marsupials (and monotremes) that suggest their basal nature, as the amniotes from which mammals evolved had a cloaca, and probably so did the earliest mammals.

-Unlike other marsupials, marsupial moles have a true cloaca, a fact that has been used to argue against a marsupial identity for these mammals.
+Unlike other marsupials, marsupial moles have a true cloaca.
+This fact has been used to argue that they are not marsupials.